abbykrish/cs360v-f21/environments.md

      4. ENV_NOT_RUNNABLE: Indicates that the Env structure represents a currently active environment, but it is not currently ready to run: for example, because it is waiting for an interprocess communication (IPC) from another environment.
      5. ENV_DYING: Indicates that the Env structure represents a zombie environment.
 A zombie environment will be freed the next time it traps to the kernel.
 * `env_pml4e`: This variable holds the kernel virtual address of this environment's top-level (4th level) page directory.
 Like a Unix process, a JOS environment couples the concepts of "thread" and "address space".
 The thread is defined primarily by the saved registers (the env_tf field), and the address space is defined by the PML4,page directory pointer, page directory and page tables pointed to by env_pml4e and env_cr3.
 To run an environment, the kernel must set up the CPU with both the saved registers and the appropriate address space.
+* `env_runs`: This variable should hold the number of times an environment gets run.
+It will be implemented by you, in order to get you familar with navigating environment code.

 Note that in Unix-like systems, individual environments have their own kernel stacks.
 In JOS, however, only one environment can be active in the kernel at once, so JOS needs only a single kernel stack.